 Architectural salvage stores can be treasure troves of design ideas and building materials unlike anything available in stores today.

 For less than a hollow-core door from Home Depot, you might find an antique redwood door at a salvage store.
 Habitat for Humanity has over 900 ReStore locations around the country selling appliances, building materials, and used furniture.
 But a quick web search will locate independent stores in most cities, too.
-Like thrift stores, you never know what you will find at an architectural salvage store, so it’s best to go in with a general idea and an open mind.
+You never know what you will find at an architectural salvage store, so it’s best to go in with a general idea and an open mind.

 Using Salvaged Materials